-In February 2013, the public service commissions and public advocates of the District of Columbia, Maryland, Delaware and New Jersey, as well as DEMEC, filed a joint complaint at FERC against Pepco, DPL and ACE, as well as Baltimore Gas and Electric Company (BGE).
-The complainants challenged the base ROE and the application of the formula rate process, each associated with the transmission service that PHI's utilities provide.
+In February 2013, the public service commissions and public advocates of the District of Columbia, Maryland, Delaware and New Jersey, as well as the Delaware Municipal Electric Corporation, Inc. (DEMEC), filed a joint complaint at FERC against Pepco, DPL and ACE, as well as Baltimore Gas and Electric Company (BGE).
+The complainants challenged the base return on equity (ROE) and the application of the formula rate process associated with the transmission service that the utilities provide.
 The complainants support an ROE within a zone of reasonableness of 6.78% and 10.33%, and have argued for a base ROE of 8.7%.
 The base ROE currently authorized by FERC for PHI's utilities is (i) 11.3% for facilities placed into service after January 1, 2006, and (ii) 10.8% for facilities placed into service prior to 2006.
 The 10.8% base ROE for facilities placed into service prior to 2006 receives a 50-basis-point incentive adder for being a member of a regional transmission organization.
 ACE believes the allegations in this complaint are without merit and is vigorously contesting this complaint.
 In August 2014, FERC issued an order setting the matters in this proceeding for hearing, but holding the hearing in abeyance pending settlement discussions.
 The order also (i) directed that the evidence and analysis presented concerning ROE be guided by the new ROE methodology adopted by FERC in another proceeding (discussed below), and (ii) set February 27, 2013 as the refund effective date, should a refund result from this proceeding.
 After settlement discussions among the parties in this matter reached an impasse, in November 2014, the settlement judge issued an order terminating the settlement discussions.
-The matter is now before a hearing judge and a procedural schedule will be established for both the February 2013 complaint and a second complaint (discussed below) that has been consolidated with the February 2013 complaint.
+The matter was sent to a hearing judge and a procedural schedule was established for the February 2013 complaint and a second complaint filed by the same parties in December 2014 (discussed below).